wchowdhu/wchowdhu/README.md

 My name is Wasifa Chowdhury and I'm a Machine Learning Engineer.
 I'm from Bangladesh and currently living in Canada.
 -->

-📫 How to reach me:
+📫 How to connect with me:
 [![Linkedin][1.2]][1] [![Kaggle][2.2]][2]

 [1.2]: https://github.com/wchowdhu/wchowdhu/blob/main/linkedin.png (Linkedin icon without padding)